Evacuations ordered as Tropical Storm Karen nears U.S. coast

 The governors of Louisiana, Mississippi, Florida and Alabama declared states of emergency to speed storm preparations and the Federal Emergency Management Agency recalled some furloughed workers to assist.

-The storm was expected to dump up to 6 inches of rain in its path and to push a surge of seawater over the shoreline, the hurricane center said.
+The storm was expected to dump up to 6 inches (15 cm) of rain in its path and to push a surge of seawater over the shoreline, the hurricane center said.

 "The tide's already high, so we know we will get water.
 We're just trying to put everything up as high as we can," said Gaspard on Grand Isle.